 It doesn’t make the pain any easier to deal with but at least you have a reason now as to why your mum and dad have decided these things for you.
 Now as a parent myself, I can only too well appreciate the turmoil they must have gone through in their decision making.
 I think it must be one of hardest thing any parent could go through.

 Jumping ahead to adult life, I like to think of myself as a positive person, I don’t like situations or problems getting the better of me.
 I try and find a solution to most things, even if it takes me some time, I do get there in the end.
 I am a 48-year-old woman, married, two children and a dream of starting my own business.
-I am now full-time wheelchair user and dealing with that took a while.
+I am now a full-time wheelchair user and dealing with that took quite a while.
 The anger and frustration that one goes through when faced with a major change in life, is mind bendingly difficult.
 13 years down the road, I think I’m getting the hang of it.
-There is one thing though, that still today baffles me.
-I often use the term, “wheelchair-bound”.
-So many people hate this terminology, I don’t get it?
 The way I look at it, is this, if I don’t have my wheelchair, I can’t:

 - go to the toilet by myself